serverpod/relic/doc/site/docs/02-core-concepts/07-middleware.md

   ..get('/api/foo', fooHandler);
 ```

-Since middlewareC was added with use('/api', middlewareC) it won't impact requests towards other paths .. but will be used specifically for /api/foo.
-Whereas middlewareA and middlewareB are both applicable for all paths below /
+Since `middlewareC` was added with `use('/api', middlewareC)` it won't impact requests towards other paths .. but will be used specifically for `/api/foo`.
+Whereas `middlewareA` and `middlewareB` are both applicable for all paths below `/`.

 Lets look at an example of how middlewares will work in same path scope: